foodforarabbit/fusionjs/private/fusion-plugin-tealium/README.md

 This plugin adds Tealium iQ's `utag.js` to your web application and exposes a programmatic API for tracking, identifying, and logging pageviews.
 For more details on `utag.js`, see the [`JavaScript (utag.js)`](https://community.tealiumiq.com/t5/JavaScript-utag-js/tkb-p/utag) documentation.

+If you're using React, you should use [@uber/fusion-plugin-tealium-react](https://code.uberinternal.com/diffusion/WEFUSEC/) instead of this package.

 ---

 ### Table of contents